SModelS/smodels/docs/manual/source/RunningSModelS.rst

    :lines: 59-61

-* *Access basic information* from decomposition, using the `dictionary of SMS <decomposition.html#decomposition.topologyDict.TopologyDict>`_ (the dictionary has as keys the :ref:`canonical name <canonical_name>` for the topology and as values the list of |SMS topologies| for the corresponding canonical name):
+* *Access basic information* from decomposition, using the `dictionary of SMS <decomposition.html#decomposition.topologyDict.TopologyDict>`_ (the dictionary has as keys the :ref:`canonical name <canonicalName>` for the topology and as values the list of |SMS topologies| for the corresponding canonical name):

 .. literalinclude:: /examples/Example.py
    :lines: 64-68